-The ratings of the bank facilities of Arvind Limited (Arvind) continue to derive strength from the vast experience of its promoters in textile business coupled with its long-standing operational track record as an integrated textile manufacturer having presence across the textile value chain and gradual diversification of its revenue mix towards technical textile/advanced material, thereby reducing its dependence on the cyclical denim business to an extent.
-The ratings also factor its large scale of operations, healthy net worth base, continued reduction in debt level and outside liabilities during FY21 (refers to the period April 01 to March 31) with further plans to reduce debt level in FY22.
-Despite net loss incurred during FY21, the company could improve its net working capital turnover and thereby generated sizable cash flow from operations which were utilised for debt repayment in the absence of any major capex.
-The ratings take cognizance of faster-than-anticipated recovery in demand for textile products backed by strong export demand, pent-up domestic demand aided by the festive and wedding season, and favourable progress on the vaccination rollout front resulting into recovery of its financial performance during Q2FY22 to its precovid level.
-CARE Ratings Ltd also takes cognizance of certain export incentives announced by the government which could benefit the company as well as Arvind's plans to gradually monetise some of its available freehold land parcel near Ahmedabad towards its further debt reduction in the medium term.
+The ratings of Arvind Limited (Arvind) derive strength from the vast experience of its promoters in the textile business, coupled with its long-standing operational track record as an integrated textile manufacturer having presence across the textile value chain and gradual diversification of its revenue mix towards technical textile/advanced material, thereby reducing its dependence on the cyclical denim business to an extent.
+The ratings also consider its large-scale of operations, healthy net worth base, continued reduction in the debt level and outside liabilities during FY21 (refers to the period April 01 to March 31) with further plans to reduce the debt level in FY22.
+Despite net loss incurred during FY21, the company could improve its net working capital turnover, and thereby generated sizable cash flow from operations which were utilised for debt repayment in the absence of any major capex.
+The ratings take cognizance of faster-than-anticipated recovery in demand for textile products, backed by strong export demand, pent-up domestic demand aided by the festive and wedding season, and favourable progress on the vaccination rollout-front, resulting into recovery of its financial performance during Q2FY22 and Q3FY22 to its pre-covid level.
+CARE Ratings Ltd also takes cognizance of certain export incentives announced by the government which could benefit the company as well as Arvind's plans to gradually monetise some of its available freehold land parcel near Ahmedabad towards its further debt reduction in the medium-term.

-The above rating strengths are, however, tempered by subdued return on capital employed (ROCE), sub-optimal profitability of its garment business, susceptibility of its profitability to the inherent volatility associated with cotton prices and foreign exchange rate fluctuation; and high working capital limit utilisation apart from high dependency on creditors to fund its working capital requirement.
-Presence in the cyclical denim fabric and competitive textile industry further constrain its ratings.
-CARE Ratings Ltd also takes cognizance of rising input prices like cotton and cotton yarn, chemicals and freight costs which may restrict its profitability in the near term in the absence of corresponding equivalent increase in selling prices of its products.
+The above rating strengths are, however, tempered by subdued return on capital employed (ROCE), sub-optimal profitability of its garment business, susceptibility of its profitability to the inherent volatility associated with cotton prices and foreign exchange rate fluctuation, and high working capital limit utilisation apart from high dependency on creditors to fund its working capital requirement.
+The presence in the cyclical denim fabric and competitive textile industry further constrains its ratings.
+CARE Ratings Ltd also takes cognizance of the rising input costs for cotton and cotton yarn, chemicals and freight, which may restrict its profitability in the near-term in the absence of corresponding equivalent increase in selling prices of its products.